emiapwil/alto-draft/src/design.md

         } LinkPropertyData : PropertyMapData;

-If the "type" field in the corresponding PropertySpec is "path", the type of the PropertyMapData MUST be PathPropertyData and the same goes for "link" and LinkPropertyData.
+If the "type" field in the corresponding PropertySpec is "path", the type of the PropertyMapData MUST be PathPropertyData and the same restriction rule applies to "link" and LinkPropertyData.

 <!-- ]]] -->